 Another beautiful place from my bucket list checked off this summer!
-The Highlands Natural Pool is made from stream fed waters that run off the mountains of the Norvin Green State Forest.
+On our visit to Highlands Natural Pool, we enjoyed swimming in a pool made from stream fed waters that run off the mountains of the Norvin Green State Forest.
 My friend will swear to you that the water in the pool have magical healing qualities.
 That when you come to this place you will forget what is troubling you, and just enjoy where you are right now.
 When you dive into the water it envelops you in it’s wonderful velvety coolness.

 When you get to the pool, you park a little distance away and take a stroll over a small stream filled with dragonflies.
 As you walk up to the pool, you will see hiking trails going off into the State Forest.
 I hear the hiking there is quite impressive.